dchebotarov/haplotool-docs/docs/filtering.rst

   - Proportion of heterozygous calls per sample

 After seeing the distribution, the user can set the thresholds for filter parameters (MAF, missing rate, heterozygosity) and save a filtered dataset.
-The details are given below
+The details are given below.

 Marker QC and filtering
 ------------------------

-To perform marker-based filtering, select "Filter" in navbar and click on "Markers" tab in the main page.
+To perform marker-based filtering, select  "Filter" in navbar and click on
+"Markers" tab
+on the main page.

-A first step is to select some reasonable options for acceptable marker quality (if not selected, the defaults will be used), and click on "*Preview filtering*" to see both the distributions of basic statsistics and the selected thresholds.
+A first step is to select some reasonable options for acceptable marker quality (if not selected, the defaults will be used), and click on
+**Preview filtering** button
+to see both the distributions of basic statistics and the selected thresholds.

 .. image :: images/img-filtering-bymarker-start.png
    :alt: Filtering by markers

-Upon clicking "*Preview filtering*", the following graphs are created
+Upon clicking **Preview filtering**, the following graphs are created:

 1)  Allele frequency distribution.

   This will show distribution of frequencies of non-reference alleles.
   Here by frequency of ALT allele we mean the ratio of number of chromosomes carrying ALT allele to the total number of chromosomes with non-missing variant calls.
   A vertical line at the selected MAF threshold value will be shown.

 .. .. image :: images/AF.png
 ..   :alt: Allele frequency distribution